Skip to content

 • Signing: Schnorr / ML-DSA

-• Testnets tested: OPNet Signet
+• Tested on: OPNet Signet

 Smart contracts on Bitcoin L1 without sidechains or bridges.
 Subscriptions and NFTs live directly on Bitcoin.
 Uses OPNet's Tapscript-encoded calldata — valid Bitcoin transactions paying valid fees.